ADKebert/has-many-glossary/README.md

 # README

-This project is a practice for implementing OAuth login into a rails app.
+This project is a practice for implementing a many to many relationship with has_many through.